NOC-MDP/ReSow-Ceeds-V4/docs/CreatingData.md

     - import shpfile and check it plots correctly
     - export as geojson file (right click layer, export set geojson as format)

-Then install Tippecanoe and run the following command to create the MBtiles file.
+Then install [Tippecanoe](https://github.com/mapbox/tippecanoe) and run the following command to create the MBtiles file.

 ```shell
 $ tippecanoe -o output.mbtiles --drop-densest-as-needed --generate-id input.geojson
 ```

-This will output a MBtiles file that can be places in the MBtileserver tilesets folder where it will be automatically added to the server upon restart.
+This will output a MBtiles file that can be placed in the MBtileserver tilesets folder where it will be automatically added to the server upon restart.

 ### raster